Welcome to the Department of Physics at the University of Maryland, Baltimore County!

 We are located on the 500 acre main UMBC campus in the Baltimore suburbs just outside the Baltimore Beltway.

-The department offers physics degrees at the BA, BS, MS and PhD levels, supported by over 20 tenure-track faculty.
+The department offers physics degrees at the BA, BS, and PhD levels, supported by over 20 tenure-track faculty.
 The department also maintains a robust and growing research portfolio, with concentrations in the following fields:

 (active galactic nuclei, relativistic jets, large scale structure of the universe)